1. Our Purpose

 4.3 How Pruning Inactive Members From the Roster Is Done

-What happens if you don't log in for just over a month -- say, 6 weeks?
+What happens if you don't log in to our website for just over a month -- say, 6 weeks?
 Well, nothing actually.
 That's because our roster cleaning is going to allow for a very large inactivity window — just in case real life events become overwhelming.
 So here's how it will work:

 - At that same time, any full member who has been inactive for 3 months or more will receive a website PM notifying them that if they wish to remain a member of JUGs, they need to log in to the website, as well as review the way we maintain the roster (i.e., what is being described here).